Why Armstrong is Synonymous With San Francisco

-Our passion for preserving this unique city has motivated our relentless pursuit for the best possible products and most effective practices to achieve the highest quality results.
-Armstrong has worked closely with manufacturers to develop new products and protocols in order to maximise quality and minimiseW cost.
+Our passion for preserving this unique city has motivated our relentless pursuit for the best possible products and the most effective practices to achieve the highest quality results.
+Armstrong has worked closely with manufacturers to develop new products and protocols in order to maximize quality and minimize cost.
 For example, Howard worked with the founder of Tex-Cote USA to develop a revolutionary coating material to prevent moisture infiltration in the interest of preserving San Francisco’s stucco, asbestos tile and concrete structures.
 We were also one of the first roofing companies to use Spray Polyurethane Foam (SPF) because we were aware of the need to find a method and material that would offer the thousands of flat-roof structures in the Bay Area more than just a few years protection.
 Today, SPF roofing systems are considered to be the highest standard for protecting Bay Area treasures like Eichlers.
 Even the windows and doors we install must adhere to San Francisco’s strict city codes regarding styles and material.

 It’s not a secret that Armstrong is a business which, like all businesses, must make a profit to survive.
 However, since its inception, the number one priority of this locally owned family business has been to preserve the beauty of this truly Golden City!